chriyocc/assignment/REPORT.md

+2. **Delay Testing**

-2. **Delay Testing**: Random delays up to 10 seconds simulate network latency
+   Random delays up to 10 seconds to simulate network latency.

+   If a response does not arrive within the client’s timeout, the client retries the transmission, 3 attempts in total.

+   **Example output:**

    `server.py`